Arson attacks paralyze French high-speed rail network hours before start of Olympics

 The Paris police prefecture “concentrated its personnel in Parisian train stations” after the “massive attack” that paralyzed the TGV high-speed network, Laurent Nuñez, the Paris police chief, told France Info television.

-Also Friday, the French airport of Basel-Mulhouse on the border with Germany and Switzerland was evacuated in the morning and remained temporarily closed “for safety reasons," the airport said.
+Also Friday, the French airport of Basel-Mulhouse on the border with Germany and Switzerland was evacuated in the morning and shut down briefly “for safety reasons," the airport said.
 It wasn't clear whether there was a connection to the rail attacks.

 The disruptions hit Paris’ Montparnasse station particularly hard.